 I have two Shepard’s hooks help keep help the blackberries up and off the ground.
 If you want your blackberry bush to be more contained to one spot I recommend a vertical trellis or an archway trellis.
 Depending on your space you can use any type of trellis or fencing as long as the vines can attach to it.

-Picture of a flowering blackberry bush that will turn into blackberries.
+Picture of a flowering blackberry shrub that will turn into blackberries.

-As most fruits and vegetables do the blackberry bush produces a flower that turns into the beautiful blackberry.
-Your blackberry bush will not produce blackberries until the second year.
+As most fruits and vegetables do the blackberry shrub produces a flower that turns into the beautiful blackberry.
+Your blackberry shrub will not produce blackberries until the second year.

 I got excited and started to harvest my blackberries too soon they were the correct color very dark almost black but were still hard to the touch.
 So I gave them a few more days and they were ripe and tasted delicious.